solitics/solitics-mobile-sdks/solitics-mobile-sdk-ios-integration-sample/Getting_started-iOS.md

 	* Press enter

 3. Add your artifactory credential to the .netrc file.

+    **This step is no longer needed as the security policy has changed.**

 	 * Open the `.netrc` file.
 The `.netrc` file is a hidden file located under the user folder.
      * Create the file if you don't already have one.
 	 * Add the following credentials to the file: